-This is a common disadvantage of many online aligner treatments, where teeth and gums are not comprehensively examined by a dentist or orthodontist in person.
+This is a common disadvantage of many online aligner kits, where teeth and gums are not comprehensively examined by a dentist or orthodontist in person.
 Another reason to see a dentist face-to-face is because you may require tooth preparation and attachments which can only be provided in a face-to-face visit.
 Your dentist can also continue to physically check your progress along the way and ensure aligners sets are being changed when needed.

 The cost of modern dentures in Perth varies depending on the type of dentures you choose and the number of remaining teeth to be removed.

 Costs can range between $1800 and $4000 approximately, depending on the quality of the dentures and the experience of the dental technician or prosthetist making them.

-At EVP Dental, our resident Prosthetist has 30 years’ experience designing artificial teeth and dentures.
+At EVP Dental, our resident Prosthetist, Donagh McDonagh has over 30 years’ experience designing artificial teeth and dentures.
 Our practice only uses high-quality dentures made of high impact acrylic designed to withstand an increased biting force and reduce the risk of damage.

-If you're not sure whether dentures are the right choice for you, our Victoria Park dentists can also offer dental implants or a dental bridge to help replace missing teeth and restore the function and aesthetic appearance of your smile.
+If you're not sure whether dentures are the right choice for you, our Victoria Park dentists can also explain teeth replacement options using dental implants and dental bridges to help replace missing teeth and restore the function and aesthetic appearance of your smile.

 Contact EVP Dental on 08 9470 3944 or book online for a consultation today.

 The cost of dental implants in Perth can vary depending on the number of dental implants required, the implant system used (MIS or Nobel Biocare), the materials used for the tooth attached to the implant, the position of the implant in the mouth and whether any additional procedures (such as bone or gum grafting) are required in order for the treatment to be successful.

-The cost of a single dental implant at EVP Dental starts from $3700*.
-This includes surgical placement of an MIS seven implant; a titanium abutment; CAD CAM milled monolithic zirconia crown and all x-rays. *Excludes 3D cone beam scan.
-For an accurate quote, contact our team to make an appointment with Dr Norcross.
+The cost of a single dental implant at EVP Dental starts from $4250*.
+This includes surgical placement of an MIS seven implant; a titanium abutment; CAD CAM milled monolithic zirconia crown and all x-rays. *Excludes 3D cone beam scan at $217.
+For an accurate quote, call our treatment coordinator to make an appointment with Dr David Norcross.